daniestevez/gr-satellites/README.md

     [QB50 AT03 (PEGASUS)](https://spacedatacenter.at/pegasus/),
     which transmits 9k6 GFSK telemetry in the 70cm band.
 It uses the TT-64 protocol, which includes a CRC16-ARC and FEC with a (64,48) Reed-Solomon code.
-Reed-Solomon decoding is not implemented yet.
+Reed-Solomon decoding is done with the [rscode](http://rscode.sourceforge.net/) library.
 You must use FM mode to receive this satellite.
   * `athenoxat-1`
     [ATHENOXAT-1](http://space.skyrocket.de/doc_sdat/athenoxat-1.htm),